qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 New members:
 - `wpfBuilder.Add` overloads without parameter `flags`.
 The old overloads now are hidden.
 Flags replaced with: function `Child`; parameter *raw* of one `Add` overload.
-- `dialog`: fluent methods for setting dialog properties.
+- `dialog`: fluent API methods for setting dialog properties.
 The old functions now are hidden.
 - And more.

 New parameters:
--
+- .

 New features:
 - `dialog`: easier to add links.